 Doctoral Program Funding and Research Support

-Doctoral students receive significant funding to ensure that they are able to immerse themselves in the program.
-All admitted doctoral students are eligible to receive a scholarship that will cover all tuition and fees plus a yearly $27,000 stipend for up to five years.
+All students entering the Doctoral Program are offered a financial aid package that includes a stipend, full tuition, health insurance, and fees.
 Note that stipend awards are not subject to federal or state income tax withholding and you may be required to make quarterly estimated income tax payments to the IRS and State of Illinois.
 Federal tax code requires the remuneration allocated to teaching assistantships to be treated as wages subject to tax withholding, and processed through the payroll system.
 Thus, in quarters when students TA or serve as a graduate student lecturer, their stipend payment will be reduced and they will receive payment for the reduced amount through the payroll system and subject to withholding.
 We suggest students consult with a tax advisor who can provide specific advice for individual situations.

 The doctoral program involves a full-time commitment.
 Stipend support is provided in order to allow students to concentrate their time and energy on fulfilling the requirements of the program, developing their scholarship, and completing their doctoral studies in a timely manner.

 Many SSA doctoral students receive additional funding through outside training and fellowship programs.
 SSA students have been very successful in obtaining competitive fellowships and awards from entities such as the CSWE Fellowships for Minority Students, Fahs-Beck dissertation grants, Doris Duke fellowships for the promotion of child well-being, and NIH Dissertation awards.